10 Effective Home Remedies To Stop Peeling Of The Fingertips

 Image: Shutterstock

 If there’s one thing after oil that can really help dry, flaky skin, it is petroleum jelly.
 Of course, it is sticky, but those sensitive fingertips need that deep moisturizing to get back to normal.
-Apply it at night, wear gloves, and notice the softness in the morning.
+Apply it at night as a balm, wear gloves, and notice the softness in the morning.
+This jelly has been used as a hand salve for years as it is one of the most popular home remedies to make your hands soft.

 8. Pop Open A Vitamin E Pill:

 The oil inside vitamin E capsules is a great remedy for dry skin (7).
-However, you may have to use more than one capsule to cover all your fingers.
+However, you may have to use more than capsule for the serum to cover all your fingers and provide appropriate nail protection and hand protection.
 If that’s too much, use natural vitamin E oil on the area.
 It naturally heals skin peeling on fingertips.

 9. Go Bananas: